SoftwareEngineeringG02/Project01/server/ReadMe.md

  * Before making any other requests, clients should make a `GET` request to `/` which will return the above JSON object.
 Clients should then get the URL of the endpoint they want to use from the `links` array rather than hardcoding it.
 This allows the endpoint paths to be changed without breaking client code.

- * Clients should always check the value of the `error` field and report any errors to the user
+ * Clients should always check the value of the `error` field and report any errors to the user.

  * When using the `get-location` endpoint, the response will include `longitude` and `latitude` properties, which are double-precision floating point numbers defining the longitude and its latitude respectively.

+* When using the `list-location` endpoint, the response will include an array of Javascript objects with `longitude`, `latitude` and `time` properties.